Enjoy your own barrel sauna and Ofuro style hot tub, plus an indulgent master bedroom.

 Family holidays, reunions and honeymoons kindle priceless moments that deserve preserving.Find Out More

-- One dog is welcome and a second dog may be considered on request with a charge of £20 per dog.
+- One dog is welcome free of charge and a second dog is welcome with a charge of £20 per dog.

 - Typical arrival day: Friday, with the additional option of Monday outwith high season.
 Other arrival days will be considered on request.